bahrus/trans-render/README.md

 </details>

+Is this as convenient as most templating libraries, where you don't have to add some indicator (like data-int) to every tag inside of which interpolating is to occur?
+No.  Interpolation is definitely not TR's strongest use case.
+This is definitely a feature I'd like to see with native template instantiation.

 ## Extending trans-render with declarative syntax

 The examples so far have relied heavily on arrow functions.
 As we've seen, it provides support for 100% no-holds-barred non-declarative code: